On with the Show!: Production and promotion

-Warner Bros. promoted On with the Show! as being in "natural color."
-The pioneers of sound were the first to introduce full talking combined with full color.
-Adverts proclaimed 'Now color takes to the screen'.
-For Warner's this would be the first in a series of contracted films made in color.
+Warner Bros. promoted On with the Show! as filmed in "natural color."
+This was the first in a series of Warner Bros. contracted color films.

-The film generated much interest in Hollywood and virtually overnight, most other major studios began films shot in the process.
+The film generated much interest in Hollywood and virtually overnight, most other major studios began filming in the color process.
 The film would be eclipsed by the far greater success of the second Technicolor film, Gold Diggers of Broadway.
-(Song of the West was actually completed first but had its release delayed until March 1930).
+(Song of the West was completed first, but its release was delayed until March 1930).

-The film was a combination of a few genres.
-Part backstage musical using the now familiar 'show within a show' format, part mystery and part comedy.
-It featured famed singer Ethel Waters in two songs written and staged for the film.
-"Am I Blue?" and "Birmingham Bertha" (with dancer Angelus Babe).

 Reception

-Box Office
+Box office

-The film was a box office hit, with a worldwide gross of over $2 million.
+The film was a box-office hit, with a worldwide gross of more than $2 million.

-According to Warner Bros records the film earned $1,741,000 domestically and $674,000 foreign.
+According to Warner Bros. records, the film earned $1,741,000 domestically and $674,000 internationally.

 Critical

 Reviews from critics were mixed.
 Mordaunt Hall of The New York Times wrote that the film was "to be felicitated on the beauty of its pastel shades, which were obtained by the Technicolor process, but little praise can be accorded its story or to its raucous voices....It would have been better if this film had no story, and no sound, for it is like a clumsy person arrayed in Fifth Avenue finery."
 Variety reported that the film was "too long in running", but was nevertheless "impressive, both as an entertainment and as a talker."
 Film Daily called it "fine entertainment and a very adroit mixture of comedy, some rather bad pathos and musical comedy numbers."
 The New York Herald Tribune declared it "the best thing the films have done in the way of transferring Broadway music shows to the screen and, even if the story is bad and the entire picture considerably in need of cutting it is an admirable and frequently handsome bit of cinema exploring."
 John Mosher of The New Yorker wrote that the film was "completely undistinguished for wit, charm, or novelty, except that it is done in color.
 Possibly in the millennium all movies will be colored.
 In these early days of the art, however, not much can be said for it, except that it is not really distressing."

 The film is recognized by American Film Institute in these lists: